Nonlocal Kondo effect and quantum critical phase in heavy fermion metals

 The lack of a thorough microscopic understanding lies in the extreme difficulty of simulating the Kondo lattice.
 The widely used dynamical mean-field theory \cite{Georges1996RMP} and its cluster extensions \cite{martin2008clusterDMFT,kotliar2011cdmft} can well capture local or short-range correlations but fail to describe long-range quantum critical fluctuations.
 Exact lattice simulations often require heavy computational efforts and can only be applied under very special conditions on small lattices \cite{Sato2018MC}.
 In this regard, the recent development of the large-$N$ Schwinger boson approach represented an important advance \cite{Coleman-SWB-2006,lebanon2006conserving,lebanon2007fermi,Yashar1D,Komijani2019,wang2019quantum}.
 Compared to the prevalent slave-boson method, the Schwinger boson representation of spins allows for a better treatment of local moment antiferromagnetism and its interplay with Kondo screening.
 However, its latest implementations on the Kondo lattice have all predicted direct transitions between AFM and HFL, showing no sign of an intermediate phase \cite{Komijani2019,wang2019quantum}.

 The discrepancy comes from the local approximation adopted in these calculations, which ignores momentum dependence of quasiparticle self-energies in order to reduce the computational efforts \cite{Komijani2019,wang2019quantum}.
 To overcome this issue, we go beyond the local approximation and develop an efficient numerical algorithm to solve the Schwinger boson self-consistent equations with full frequency and momentum-dependent self-energies.
 This enables us to study the low-energy charge and spin dynamics with both temporal and spatial fluctuations.
-Our method is then applied to the two-dimensional (2D) Kondo-Heisenberg model on the square lattice and finds in certain parameter range an emergent intermediate state featured with gapless spinon and holon excitations, as well as a ``partially" enlarged electron Fermi surface due to the generalized Luttinger sum rule \cite{coleman2005sum, pepin2005fractionalization}, which is forbidden in the local approximation.
-The phase diagram and finite temperature properties are controlled by the interplay of a deconfined AFM QCP and a Lifshitz transition of the Fermi surface, which merge together into a single transition for large spin size.
-We discuss their consequences and relevance in real heavy fermion systems.
+Our method is then applied to the two-dimensional (2D) Kondo-Heisenberg model on the square lattice and finds in certain parameter range an emergent intermediate state featured with gapless spinon and holon excitations, and a partially enlarged (or ``medium") electron Fermi surface due to the generalized Luttinger sum rule \cite{coleman2005sum, pepin2005fractionalization}, which is forbidden in the local approximation.
+The phase diagram and finite temperature properties are controlled by the interplay of a deconfined AFM QCP and a transition to the ``large" electron Fermi surface, which merge together into a single transition for large spin size.
+The key of our finding is a nonlocal Kondo effect mediated by holons propagating on the lattice.
+Our results explain the recent experiments in CePdAl and YbRh$_2$Si$_2$ and provide a unified theory of heavy fermion quantum criticality.

 We start with the following Hamiltonian: